Compiled by Amber Barnes, Research Specialist, The Open Sanctuary Project

 August 18, 2020

-What: Initial survey on prosthetic device use at farmed animal sanctuaries
+What: Initial survey on prosthetic device use at Animal sanctuaries that primarily care for rescued animals that were farmed by humans.

-Why: The purpose of the initial survey was to gather information regarding the use of prosthetic devices at farmed animal sanctuaries, which species have been considered for prosthetic limbs, and whether the sanctuary found the prosthetic limb to be successful or not.
+Why: The purpose of the initial survey was to gather information regarding the use of prosthetic devices at A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuaries, which species have been considered for prosthetic limbs, and whether the sanctuary found the prosthetic limb to be successful or not.
 Additionally, the survey gathered information about which professionals or companies sanctuaries have used to design and develop the prosthetic devices, and comments about the use of devices through open-ended questions.
 The survey revealed that a number of sanctuaries have used, are considering using, or are currently using prosthetic devices for different farmed animal species, with varying degrees of success.
 This has created the foundation for further, more focused research that could possibly assist sanctuaries in a more substantial way when it comes to considering and implementing prosthetic devices for residents who need them.

 How: A brief survey was developed, with 7 questions total (including the name of the sanctuary), 3 core questions, followed by 3 optional open-ended questions to more thoroughly gather the opinions of the respondents.
 The survey was designed to be shared and filled out online.
 When the survey was completed, the survey was posted on social media sites, Instagram and Facebook.
 The survey was also sent out as part of a newsletter to subscribing sanctuaries.
 A Google search was also employed using “farmed animal prosthetics”, “goat prosthetic”, and other farmed animal species, in the same manner.
-Through these search results, surveys were also sent directly to individual sanctuaries if they were learned to have cared for resident farmed animals with prosthetic devices.
+Through these search results, surveys were also sent directly to individual sanctuaries if they were learned to have cared for resident A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. with prosthetic devices.

 NOTE: This study is not intended to be representative of all farmed animal sanctuaries and was not conducted using probability sampling.
 A certain number of surveys were sent directly to sanctuaries with known prosthetic device experience, while other organizations accessed the survey randomly from social media efforts.
 Others still accessed the survey through a newsletter they had previously signed up for.
 We do not make assumptions from this data that every sanctuary has experience with prosthetic device use or that every sanctuary was reached through our efforts.

 The current estimate of farmed animal sanctuaries (excluding many equine-only sanctuaries) is around 300.
 We received 28 responses (we received responses twice from 3 separate sanctuaries, resulting in 31 responses total, but the duplicates were dismissed).
-If the estimate is correct, about 10% of the farmed animal sanctuary community responded.
+If the estimate is correct, about 10% of the An animal sanctuary that primarily cares for rescued animals that were farmed by humans. community responded.

 Core Survey Questions And Participant Responses